Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: RKAN Integration at Multiple Stages

-We have implemented the RKAN block into the fourth stage of different base architectures in our previous experiments and observe consistent performance improvements.
-RKAN can be similarly integrated into other stages of the network as presented in \cref{fig:rkan_blocks}.
-However, since the previous stages process feature maps that usually retain much larger spatial dimensions compared to the last stage, which may further increase the overall training duration, we remove only the second $\text{3}\!\times \!\text{3}$ KAN convolutional layer for all previous stages in order to reduce the extra computational demand, while still preserving the essential polynomial transformation.
+We have implemented the RKAN block into the fourth stage of different baseline models in our previous experiments and observe consistent performance improvements.
+RKAN can be similarly integrated into other stages of the network as presented in \Cref{fig:rkan_blocks}.
+However, since the previous stages process feature maps that retain larger spatial dimensions, which may significantly increase the training duration, we remove the second KAN convolutional layer to reduce the extra computational demand, while still preserving the key polynomial transformation shortcut.
+It should be noted that the integration only works with the standard RKAN variant.

 The RKAN block is integrated with 3 configurations, in which we have tested on CIFAR-100: s = \{2, 3, 4\} at stages 2, 3, and 4; s = \{3, 4\} at stages 3 and 4; s = \{4\} at stage 4 only.
-In \cref{tab:multiple_rkan}, we observe that s = \{3, 4\} consistently outperforms other configurations, including s = \{2, 3, 4\}, where the RKAN block is additionally incorporated in the second stage.
-Furthermore, the average throughput for all tested models only decreases by 5.9\% compared to s = \{4\}.
-This suggests that stages with more complex and abstract features benefit most from the polynomial transformations in RKAN.
-In contrast, low-level features may not require such non-linear transformations and this could even result in overfitting as a consequence.
-The network may also need to establish certain fundamental features before RKAN is implemented, while adding the module at an earlier stage (second or even the first stage) could disrupt this carefully optimized learning process.
+In \Cref{tab:multiple_rkan}, we observe s = \{3, 4\} consistently outperforms other configurations, including s = \{2, 3, 4\}, where the RKAN block is additionally incorporated in the second stage.
+Furthermore, the average throughput for all tested models only decreases by $\sim$8\% compared to s = \{4\}.
+This suggests that stages with more complex and abstract features benefit most from RKAN.
+In contrast, low-level features may not require such non-linear transformations and this could result in overfitting as a consequence.
+The network may need to establish certain fundamental features before RKAN is implemented, while adding the module at an earlier stage (\eg first stage) could disrupt this carefully optimized learning process.
+We use (E) to denote extended models with s = \{3, 4\} configuration (\eg RKANet-E-101).